hasnainnaeem/crypto-portfolio-cli/README.md

 # Crypto Portfolio CLI
 A CLI to check portfolio values with respect to given token symbol and date.
-This was made as a take home assignment for Propine interview.
-Task instructions are in the end.s

 ## Instructions
 ### Install